fac18/week7-coda-squall/README.md

 - [x] test your server routes with supertest
 - [ ] test your pure functions both server and client side
 - [x] set up a test database so that you can test your database queries

+Schema

+Tips:
+test will run console.log from required file.